fatlard1993/vanilla-bean-components/README.md

 ### My Opinions

 > Obviously my personal experience and use-cases color my opinion, which in turn results in deviation from the paths others have forged.
 Those working opinions are [here](./docs/ETHOS.md) if you're interested.

-### Result

-- A Proxy based observable state utility
-- A runtime css in js solution leveraging postcss
-- A Class interface wrapping an HTMLElement, observable state, and a handful of common utilities for interaction and manipulation
-- A bunch of re-usable Components for common interfaces
-- A demo server and suite of demos and examples to illustrate the usage and benefits of the pattern